isaiah1112/iblox/README.md

 Comments and enhancements are very welcome.

-Report any issues or feature requests on the [BitBucket bug tracker](https://bitbucket.org/isaiah1112/infoblox/issues?status=new&status=open).
+Report any issues or feature requests on the [GitHub Issues Tracker](https://github.com/isaiah1112/iblox/issues).
 Please include a minimal (not-) working example which reproduces the bug and, if appropriate, the traceback information.
 Please do not request features already being worked towards.

-Code contributions are encouraged: please feel free to [fork the project](https://bitbucket.org/isaiah1112/infoblox/fork) and submit pull requests to the **develop** branch.
+Code contributions are encouraged: please feel free to [fork the project](https://github.com/isaiah1112/iblox) and submit pull requests to the **develop** branch.

 ## More information